aimxhaisse/gorobot/README.md

 ## Features:

-  * Multiple servers
-  * Multiple channels
+  * Multiple servers, multiple channels, conversations, flood control
-  * Conversations
   * Administration via a specific set of IRC channels
   * Go modules, which can connect to the bot through netchans (one can dynamically add new modules through network)
   * Simple API to write GO modules
-  * JSON Configuration
+  * JSON configuration
-  * Flood control
   * Module to handle shell scripts, through a tiny API
   * Module to follow RSS feeds
   * Module to follow MPD stream